 When the school considers using volunteers in school a risk assessment will be carried out to determine whether there is a need to complete an enhanced DBS.
 Under no circumstances will a volunteer without appropriate checks be left unsupervised with children.

-The Head teacher will consult immediately with LADO, Regional Manager and the HR Department in the event of an allegation being made against a member of staff, supply staff or volunteer and where required inform the Police and/or local Safeguarding team
+The Head teacher will consult immediately with LADO, Regional Manager and the HR Department in the event of an allegation being made against a member of staff, supply staff or volunteer and where required inform the Police and/or local Safeguarding team.

 The School will ensure that any disciplinary proceedings against staff relating to Safeguarding matters are concluded in full even when the member of staff is no longer employed at the school and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable.